Who is off to Thailand soon and has no idea what to do in Krabi? I feel you!

 Krabi Itinerary: 1 Day – Ao Nang Beach and Markets

-If you’re only here for a day, you’re going to want to get out of Krabi Town and get to the beach, right?
+If you’re only here for a day, you’re going to want to get out of Krabi Town and get to the beach.
 So head to Ao Nang, which is essentially Krabi’s main beach.
-Here’s everything you need so you don’t have to waste too much time traveling around.
+Here’s everything you need, so you don’t have to waste too much time traveling around.

-Grab a massage at the million and one places available in the area, try some street food or one of the many restaurants – Massaman House is really good!
-Here’s more of my favorite places to eat in Krabi.
+Grab a massage at the million and one places available in the area, and try some street food or eat at one of the many restaurants – Massaman House is excellent!

 Alternative: Should you want a quieter setting and beach, neighboring Nopparat Thara Beach is a good choice.
-If you want a taste of both, it’s totally possible.
-It’s a cheap songtaew (shared truck taxi thing) ride between the two.
+If you want a taste of both, it’s possible.
+It’s a cheap songtaew (shared truck taxi thing) ride between there and Ao Nang.

 Krabi Itinerary: 2 Days – Krabi Island Hopping

-I can’t lie, you’re not going to get the islands all to yourself unless you’re here during off or shoulder season (more info on that below) but it’s still a really nice tour in my opinion.
-There’s no particular company to go with, they all offer essentially the same thing for the same price (around $15+ USD).
+I can’t lie; you’re not going to get the islands all to yourself unless you’re here during off or shoulder season (more info on that below), but it’s still an excellent tour, in my opinion.
+There’s no particular company to go with; they all offer mainly the same thing for the same price (around $15+ USD).

 Krabi Itinerary: 3 Days – Chill on Railay

 I LOVE Railay Beach.
-Is it off grid and quiet?
+Is it off-grid and quiet?
 Eh, not really.
-It’s certainly no secret but it’s damn beautiful, so can you really blame people for flocking here?
+It’s certainly no secret, but it’s damn beautiful, so can you blame people for flocking here?

 It’s one of the prettiest and best places to visit in Krabi.

-Railay West and Pranang Cave beach are the two gorgeous beaches here, the latter being the busiest of the two (mostly because it’s smaller so it seems more full).
+Railay West and Pranang Cave beach are the two gorgeous beaches here, the latter being the busiest of the two (mostly because it’s smaller, so it seems fuller).

 Krabi Itinerary: 4 Days – Get to Tonsai

-So, I love Railay but I realllyyyy love Tonsai.
-It’s a more chill version of Railay and a lot of people flock to Railay and totally disregard Tonsai (Woo!
-I win!) which is funny since it’s literally a 15-minute walk away from Railay.
-It has definitely grown in popularity from my first visit five years ago but it’s still a favorite.
+So, I love Railay, but I realllyyyy love Tonsai.
+It’s a more chill version of Railay, and a lot of people flock to Railay and disregard Tonsai (Woo!
+I win!), which is funny since it’s a 15-minute walk away from Railay.
+It has grown in popularity from my first visit seven years ago, but it’s still a favorite.

 Tonsai possesses an incredibly picturesque beach with hippy reggae bars tucked into the jungle.

 The beach is clear of pretty much everything but a couple of restaurants.
-Unfortunately, there are plans to put a resort right on the beach but it’s a very slow moving process, which is great news!
+Unfortunately, there are plans to put a resort right on the beach, but it’s a very slow-moving process, which is excellent news!

-If you really want to know what to do in Krabi, I’d say Krabi and Railay are two of the best places to chill out.
+If you want to know what to do in Krabi, I’d say Tonsai and Railay are two of the best places to chill out.